LBHackney-IT/bonuscalc-listener/README.md

 # BonusCalc listener

-This component will listen for messages regarding work order updaing and completion and persist them to the relevant store - BonusCalc DB in the first instance
+This component will listen for messages regarding work order updating and completion and persist them to the relevant store - BonusCalc DB in the first instance

 ## Stack